 Moving to Mumbai, India

 Living in Mumbai means there are many differences to adjust to since India is country apart from any other.
-The weather is one of the adjustments to get use to since the climate is quite hot and humid and not all residents or work places have access to air conditioning.
+The weather is one of the adjustments to get use to since the climate is quite hot and humid.
+Not all residents or work places have access to air conditioning.
 The climate is a subtropical wet/ dry climate and it remains warm to hot year around.
 Between June until September is the humid monsoon season and followed by a dry and hot period.
 Expect temperatures to reach anywhere between 16°C/ 61°F at the lowest to 33°C / 90°F on average.

 Mumbai is the 4th largest city in the world with a population just over 20 million.
 Moving to India from the Western world or South East Asia is a pretty big move.
 The distance and cultural changes are enough to inspire any traveler or business professional looking to do business in the world’s largest growing economy.
 Mumbai or Bombay is not the dusty busy city full of rickshaws and street markets lined with merchants willing to make major foreign trades out of the story books.
 Today Mumbai, formerly Bombay, is flourishing modern city with a modern infrastructure and the economic center of India.

 In recent years the standard of living has greatly increased in Mumbai.
-Though rickshaws and public street markets still do exist and offer great bargains to local customers, today many major shopping malls, high price designer labels and commercial chain stores are often taking the lead as the residents of Mumbai continue to see their salaries grow.
+Rickshaws and public street markets still do exist and offer great bargains to local customers.
+Today many major shopping malls, high price designer labels and commercial chain stores are often taking the lead as the residents of Mumbai continue to see their salaries grow.
 Growth in education with emphasis on high tech occupations have boosted the economy for India.
 Many foreign companies have realized the potential of this labor market and have moved many parts or their entire operations’ to India in order to increase profits by taking advantage of highly skilled labor and lower employee wages.
 With a very low cost of living and the growth of foreign business it’s an opportunistic place to live or work.

 Other things to note about Mumbai are its culture and infrastructure.
 India’s main religion is Hindu and it is reflected in most people’s everyday lives.
 This can often be confusing when doing business professionally or personally.
 It’s a good idea to get involved in an expat community or get to know other internationals that can give you some good advice to help get you settled.
 Some day to day situations may not function as normal such as reliable electricity or appointment times not kept or getting something repaired may take forever.
 That’s mainly because Mumbai’s development has been so rapid some of the smaller details often seem missed such as the large amount of poverty or problems with sanitation.
-Living in Mumbai takes a little patience and understanding that you have to adjust to the unusual and the awkward situations.
-Learning a new culture and making some adjustments are just part of the journey for your move to Mumbai.
-The rest is waiting for you to explore.

 Top 3 things to explore in Mumbai